linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Lecture Notes/Lectures on Valuation and Security Analysis/03 - DCF Valuation - Value Drivers and FCF Implementation.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: "Lecture Note 3 Discounted Cash Flow Valuation: Value Drivers and Implementing the Free Cash Flow Model"
+parent_directory: "Lectures on Valuation and Security Analysis"
+formatted: 2025-12-21 02:40:00 AM
+formatter_model: claude-sonnet-4-5-20250929
+cli_tool: claude-code
+primary_tags:
+   - discounted cash flow valuation
+   - value drivers
+   - free cash flow model
+   - enterprise valuation
+secondary_tags:
+   - nopat forecasting
+   - reinvestment rate
+   - return on investment
+   - terminal value calculation
+   - three-stage valuation model
 cssclasses: academia
-title: "Lecture Note 3 Discounted Cash Flow Valuation: Value Drivers and Implementing the Free Cash Flow Model"
-linter-yaml-title-alias: "Lecture Note 3 Discounted Cash Flow Valuation: Value Drivers and Implementing the Free Cash Flow Model"
 ---

 # Lecture Note 3 Discounted Cash Flow Valuation: Value Drivers and Implementing the Free Cash Flow Model

-# Objective
+## Objective

 Introduce students to a practically implementable three-stage free cash flow valuation model based on analyst earnings forecasts and plowback rates.

-# Outline
+## Outline
 - Firm valuation based on value drivers: growth, ROI, and plowback rate
 - Terminal value based on value drivers
 - Assets in place and PVGO
 - Value drivers and equity valuation

-# Economic Value Drivers and Free Cash Flows
+## Economic Value Drivers and Free Cash Flows
 - The objective of valuation is to relate firm value to underlying economic value drivers.
 - We will discuss how to forecast free cash flows in terms of some key value drivers and show how these value drivers affect firm value.
 - We will develop a simple three-stage free cash flow valuation model that can be used to compute total enterprise value (V) and the value of equity (E).